Ardelerro/ipupdater/README.md

 The script logs all activities to `/etc/ipupdater/ip_update.log`.
 Check this log file for details about IP updates and any errors that occur.

 The log file should be regularly monitored to check for errors

+### TODO:
+- Implement better error handeling
+- make the system check various sources for ip address
+- update more than just cloudflare's dns